ryansobol/plow/README.markdown

 I'm currently working at towards assembling a "complete software" package for you.
 Please stay tuned for the official launch of version 1.0.0.  :D

-Please see {file:HISTORY} for the historical overview of the project.
+Please see {file:doc/HISTORY} for the historical overview of the project.

 SYNOPSIS
 --------